joyboy5477/HR-Tableau/README.md

-# HR-Tableau
+# HR Analytics Dashboard Project

-HR Analytics Dashboard Project: Analyzing employee data using Python, Excel, SQL, and Tableau.
-Insights into attrition rates, departmental distribution, age groups, job satisfaction, and education field-wise attrition.
-Informed decision-making for improved HR strategies.
+This project aims to provide HR managers with data-driven insights for better decision-making.
+By utilizing tools like Python, Excel, SQL, and Tableau, we analyze employee data, including attrition rates, departmental distribution, age groups, job satisfaction, and education field-wise attrition.
+The interactive Tableau dashboard offers valuable insights into HR strategies.

+## Tableau Dashboard Link

+Check out the [Tableau Dashboard](https://public.tableau.com/app/profile/akash.vishwakarma8262/viz/HRDashboard_16917241661500/HRDashboard) to explore the visualizations and insights derived from our HR analytics project.

+Feel free to clone or fork this repository and adapt it for your own projects.